sld-columbia/esp/doc/guides/DPR_guide.md

 3. At the FPGA prototyping stage replace the `make vivado-syn` target with `make vivado-syn-dpr`.

-4. Finally when deploying the bitstream into the FPGA, replace the `fpga-run` and `fpga-run-linux` targets with `fpga-run-dpr` and `fpga-run-linux-dpr`, to load the bitstream to the FPGA and run a baremetal application or linux respectively.
+At the end of this step, you should note the following
+    a.
+The full and partial bitstreams of the design are located inside `socs/xilinx-vc707-xc7vx485t/vivado_dpr/Bitstreams` folder.
+    The `acc_bs.bit` represents the full bitstream and `mac_vivado_x.bin` (x representing the tile_id) is the partial bitstream.

+    b.
+The partial bistreams are also stored inside `socs/xilinx-vc707-xc7vx485t/partial_bistreams` folder.

+    c.
+The flow also generates a struct inside `socs/xilinx-vc707-xc7vx485tsocgen/esp/pbs_map.h` that contains
+    general information used when the partial bitstreams are loaded on the FPGA.

-### Second design run: Replacing the MAC accelerator with a FIR accelerator
+### Second design run: Implementing the FIR accelerator

 In the second design run, the MAC accelerator is replaced with FIR accelerator.
 All the other tiles in the design remain unchanged.

 1. Follow the steps to create the FIR accelerator using the guide https://www.esp.cs.columbia.edu/docs/cpp_acc/cpp_acc-guide/.
-Run the `init_accelerator.sh` with the following specifications
+Run the `/tools/accgen/accgen.sh` and customize the accelerator template as follows
    ```
    * Enter accelerator name [dummy]: fir
    * Select design flow (Stratus HLS, Vivado HLS, hls4ml) [S]: V
    * Enter ESP path [/home/sholmes/esp_new/esp]:
-   * Enter unique accelerator id as three hex digits [04A]: 100
+   * Enter unique accelerator id as three hex digits [04A]: 122
    * Enter accelerator registers
      - register 0 name [size]: fir_in
      - register 0 default value [1]: 120